lumeland/lume.land/plugins/multilanguage.md

 ### Alternative way to define data

-In addition to the suffixes, another way to define different data per language is creating a root variable with the language code.
-This can be more useful in some case.
+In addition to the suffixes, another way to define different data per language is by creating a root variable with the language code.
+This can be more useful in some cases.
 For example:

 <lume-code>